Model-Based Business Engineering - A Positioning

 Customers or workshop attendees tell me sometimes that they don’t use models.
 I’m sure that they do.
 They just mean they don’t use formal models.
 Formal models have very different forms and contents.
 Everybody is using some kind of model.

 A model is an abstract description of a subject of interest.
 We highlight some properties of the subject.
-Which properties depends on the subject but even more on the stakeholders addressed.
+Which properties we want to show depends on the subject but even more on the stakeholders interest addressed.

 Models come in different forms.
 Not all models are formal models.
 Not all models are visual models.
 A table or a textual description can be a model.
 It is important to keep proven and successful descriptions of an organization.
 Existing descriptions or description forms should be enhanced combining them with new formal notations.